shwina/still-magic/_en/backlog.md

 The basic idea is to only allow issues to move from some states to others, and to only allow some people to move them.
 For example,
-the figure below shows a workflow for handling bugs in a medium-sized project:
+[f:backlog-lifecycle](#FIG) shows a workflow for handling bugs in a medium-sized project:

 {% include figure.html id="f:backlog-lifecycle" src="../../figures/backlog_lifecycle.svg" caption="Issue State Transitions" %}